Understand and Manage Stress

 - Discuss the impact of legal drugs on the psychology of a person.

-- Discuss the importance of self esteem in minimizing stress.
+- Discuss the importance of self esteem in minimising stress.

-- Determine options for career management that will minimize potential for stress.
+- Determine options for career management that will minimise potential for stress.

 - Identify and address security issues that impact on stress levels.

 - Identify aspects of relaxation and nutrition in a person’s life that may impact upon stress levels.